Access Management

 Kiosk Dashboard

-The kiosk dashboard features three prominent cards that display device counts:
+The kiosk dashboard prominently displays three cards indicating device counts:

-• Available - Devices currently charging with no user signed in
+• Available - Devices placed on the charging cradle without any user signed in, ready for use.

-• In Use - Devices authenticated via Identity Guardian, indicating active use
+• In Use - Devices have been removed from the cradle and authenticated by users via Identity Guardian, indicating active use.

 image